hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 Until the census date, the content of this syllabus may change.
 The schedule and procedures for this course are subject to change in the event of extenuating circumstances.
 If you are absent from class, it is your responsibility to check on announcements made while you were absent.
 Changes and corrections are listed in the changelog below and will be announced on Canvas.

 - 2019-08-14: Syllabus updated and published on Canvas
+- 2019-08-22: Updated final exam date.
+Added office hours information.
+Corrected typographical errors.

 # Course information

 - **Course name and number**: CHEM 128A (76318-07-LEC), 3 units
 - **Prerequisites**: Grade C or better in CHEM 1B or CHEM 8.
 - **Meetings**: Tu/Th 3:30--4:45 PM in S1-109
-- **Instructor**: Hubert Muchalski, Ph.D., Assistant Professor of Chemistry
 - **Instructor office and phone**: Science 1 room 352; (559) 278-2711
 - **Email**[^email-philosophy]: [hmuchalski@mail.fresnostate.edu](hmuchalski@mail.fresnostate.edu) or [hmuchalski@csufresno.edu](hmuchalski@csufresno.edu) (they go to the same inbox).
+- **Office Hours**: Walk-in office hours are Monday and Wednesday 12:00--01:00 pm.
+Additional consultation appointments can be scheduled through calendar function "Find Appointments" on Canvas.

 [^email-philosophy]: Please note that I typically check email between 11 am and 5 pm, Monday through Friday.
 Usually, my response time is *within 12 hours of reading the message*.
 We also have online course tools where you can ask questions to the entire class at any time, making it more likely to get a quick response.

-## Office hours and instructor availability

-I will be available for consultations for 30 min after each class meeting.
-Consultation appointments can be scheduled through Canvas calendar feature.
-Walk-in visits are welcome but appointments get first priority.

 # Course description